Constraining the light Higgs bosons in the GNMSSM with recent Higgs data: Theoretical preliminaries

 where $W_{\rm Yukawa}$ contains the MSSM quark and lepton Yukawa interactions.
 The dimensionless couplings $\lambda$ and $\kappa$ govern the Higgs interactions, which are analogous to the $Z_3$-NMSSM.
 The GNMSSM incorporates explicit $Z_3$-symmetry-breaking via parameters $\mu$, $\mu^\prime$ and $\xi$.
-These terms resolve the inherent tadpole problem \cite{Ellwanger:1983mg, Ellwanger:2009dp} and cosmological domain-wall problem \cite{Abel:1996cr, Kolda:1998rm, Panagiotakopoulos:1998yw} in the $Z_3$-invariant NMSSM.
-Parameter $\xi$ can be eliminated by singlet field redefinition ~\cite{Ross:2011xv} and enables us to set $\xi=0$ without loss of generality. $\mu$ and $\mu^\prime$ arise from the spontaneous breaking of discrete $R$-symmetries ($\mathbb{Z}^R_4$ or $\mathbb{Z}^R_8$) at high scales \cite{Abel:1996cr, Lee:2010gv, Lee:2011dya, Ross:2011xv, Ross:2012nr}.
-These explicit $Z_3$-breaking terms modify the neutral Higgs mass spectrum and generate markedly richer phenomenology than the $Z_3$-NMSSM and MSSM.
+These terms resolve the inherent tadpole problem \cite{Ellwanger:1983mg, Ellwanger:2009dp} and cosmological domain-wall problem \cite{Abel:1996cr, Kolda:1998rm, Panagiotakopoulos:1998yw} in the $Z_3$-NMSSM.
+Through a redefinition of the singlet field \cite{Ross:2011xv}, the parameter $\xi$ can be absorbed, allowing it to be set to zero without loss of generality. $\mu$ and $\mu^\prime$ arise from the spontaneous breaking of discrete $R$-symmetries ($\mathbb{Z}^R_4$ or $\mathbb{Z}^R_8$) at high scales \cite{Abel:1996cr, Lee:2010gv, Lee:2011dya, Ross:2011xv, Ross:2012nr}.
+The inclusion of these explicit $Z_3$-breaking terms modifies the neutral Higgs mass spectrum and generates markedly richer phenomenology than the $Z_3$-NMSSM and MSSM.